 Are you an artist interested in creating a video about your process?
 I am available for hire!
-Contact me for pricing and let’s make something beautiful together!
+Contact me for pricing and let’s make something beautiful and meaningful together!

 Tyler Mackie lives and works in her hometown of Portland, OR, and holds a B.F.A in Studio Arts from Oregon State University (2005), and an M.F.A. in Studio Arts from Louisiana State University (2009).
 Her work focuses on pleasure, the body, movement, trauma, consent, ritual prettiness, handicraft, object-ness, and the ready-made.
 Themes within her work manifest the divine, wounded, surreal, and everyday contradictions of a lived female experience - making space for comfort to confront discomfort.